19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (3) Notwithstanding subsection (1), a president, a deputy president or a member of the panel whose appointment expires during the course of any proceedings of a Board of which he is then presiding or is a member shall, for the purpose of such proceedings and until their determination, be deemed to remain a president, deputy president or member of the Board, as the case may be.

+[LT(S)A, ss.
+87(3), 88]

 ### Representation before Board

 94\.—(1) A party to any proceedings under this Act or the Land Titles (Strata) Act (Cap.
 158) may appear before a Board or may be represented by an advocate and solicitor of the Supreme Court, or such other person as the Board may allow, who may examine witnesses and address the Board on behalf of the party.

 (2) A management corporation or subsidiary management corporation appearing before a Board may be represented by an advocate and solicitor of the Supreme Court, a member of the council of the management corporation or the executive committee of the subsidiary management corporation, or such other person as the Board may allow.

+[LT(S)A, s.
+110]

 ### Board has no jurisdiction regarding title to land

 95\.
-Notwithstanding any other provisions of this Part, a Board shall not have jurisdiction under this Part in any case in which the title to land is in question otherwise than for the purpose of determining any matter before the Board, as the case may be, and any determination made by the Board shall not have any force or effect except as provided by this Act.
+Notwithstanding any other provision of this Part, a Board shall not have jurisdiction under this Part in any case in which the title to land is in question otherwise than for the purpose of determining any matter before the Board, as the case may be, and any determination made by the Board shall not have any force or effect except as provided by this Act.

 ### Witnesses may be summoned by Board